tin2tin/Pallaidium/README.md

 ![image](https://user-images.githubusercontent.com/1322593/232625894-6726d407-c802-4619-864a-0b8b7faeceff.png)

+This operator will batch-process all selected text, image and movie strips through the settings in the sidebar.

 # Text to Video/Image

 The Animov models have been trained on Anime material, so adding "anime" to the prompt is necessary, especially for the Animov-512x model.